ArticlesBiology ArticlesFlower Diagram, Whorls and Functions

 Pollination is the process by which pollen, containing the male gametes (sperm cells), is transferred from the anther of the stamen to the stigma of the pistil in flowering plants.
 This transfer of pollen is crucial for successful sexual reproduction and the formation of seeds.

-Frequently asked questions on Flower
+FAQs on Flower

-What are the uses of a flower?
+What are the two functions of the flower of a plant?

-What are accessory whorls of a flower?
+What are the 4 parts of the flower?

 Chat on WhatsApp Call Infinity Learn